DBJDBJ/callable_constructors/callable_constructors.md

 Then the constructor exits, the runtime returns the newly-created instance.
 So the reason the constructor doesn't return a value is because it's not called directly, it's called by the memory allocation and object initialization code. -->

-On a bit higher level, modern OO languages (GO, RUST, etc) have decided to avoid constructors, with good reasoning.
-Also, the factory functions vs constructors as a general idea seemed very plausible in many ways.
-In e.g. C, one can (and does) a lot of OO without constructors.
+On a bit higher level, modern OO languages (GO, RUST, etc) have decided to avoid constructors, with good reasoning behind.
+Also, the factory functions vs constructors as a general idea seem very plausible in many ways.
+Also, in C, one can (and does) a lot of OO without constructors.

 Standard C++ constructors only way to signal the outcome, is to throw an exception.
-Projects where exception are mandated to be non existent are using factory methods to create class instances.
+Projects where exceptions are mandated to be non existent are using factory methods to create class instances.
 That has effectively created another C++ dialect and fragmented the community.

 Last but not the least: Lambda is kind-of-a callable constructor.
 For an "invisible" class.